Armando Dely Valdés: Retirement and death

-On May 29, 2001, Daly Valdés suffered a heart attack which left him in a coma from which he never recovered.
+On May 29, 2001, Dely Valdés suffered a heart attack which left him in a coma from which he never recovered.
 He was left in a permanent vegetative state in which he suffered sepsis and lung infections amongst other complications.
 He died in the Manuel Amador Guerrero Hospital in Colón in 2004.
 After his death, the Panamanian Football Federation renamed the Árabe Unido football stadium to Estadio Armando Dely Valdés.